lambdapad/lambdapad/README.md

 description = "I put my ideas here... what else?"
 ```

-Actually, you can include more sections inside of this file which are going to be accesible from the templates and the transformations.
+Actually, you can include more sections inside of this file which are going to be accessible from the templates and the transformations.

 If we want to use `eterm` then we could write it in this way: